-404 pages are present when a page has been removed/deleted or turned off to be worked on, these pages present an error saying something along the lines of, "The page you're looking for has been removed or deleted".
+404 pages are present when a page has been removed/deleted or turned off to be worked on.
+These pages present an error saying something like, "The page you're looking for has been removed or deleted."
 You can customize these pages so they'll redirect your customers or inform them of it being down and to check back at a later time.
 Broken links and 404 pages are useless for search engine bots and it’s a dead-end.
 It’s an important part of SEO to fix all possible 404 pages.
 In this article, we'll show you how to find these pages on your site.

 Applies to Version(s): 3.6.0 - 3.8.2r2 (or Current)

-Note: There is no permanent fix for 404 errors as the internet is forever changing, the only thing you can do is keep your pages and site up to date
+Note: There is no permanent fix for 404 errors as the internet is always changing, the only thing you can do is keep your pages and site up-to-date.

 There are other tools to use, but using Google Search Console is free and is recommended for anyone managing a website.
 If you're interested in other resources for checking broken links, simply do a Google search on "404 checkers" and you'll get a bunch of sites that can help.

 To get started with Google Search Console, you will need to verify your site.
-Here's a link that will walk you through how to do this very easily.
+Here's a link that will walk you through how to do this easily.

 Once you verified your site, you can go into your Webmaster Tools account and click on your site as seen here:

-Now when you click on "Manage Property" you will be brought to another page where you can verify your site and the link I've provided earlier will ensure this.
+Now, when you click on "Manage Property," you will be brought to another page where you can verify your site and the link provided earlier will ensure this.

-Now that you're verified you will see more options now to use in Webmaster Tools and this screenshot will show you how to check for errors:
+Now that you're verified, you will see more options to use in Webmaster Tools and this screenshot will show you how to check for errors:

-You can now see all the errors on your site, and mine shows clearly the index.php file hasn't been customized and will constantly be marked by Google as an error until it's fixed or changed.
+You can now see all the errors on your site, and the image above shows clearly the index.php file hasn't been customized and will constantly be marked by Google as an error until it's fixed or changed.